 I confirm that I, being the nominee in said account would be receiving the claim payment from the Bank as a trustee of the legal heirs of the deceased Locker Holders and such payment shall not affect the right or claim which valid legal heir of the deceased account holder may have against the nominee i.e., me.

 Thanking you,

-Signtaure of Nominee
+Signature of Nominee

+KMBL/Apr-015/V1.0

 Kotak Mahindra Bank Ltd. CIN: L65110MH1985PLC03813 Registered Office: 27 BKC, C 27, G Block, Bandra Kurla Complex, Bandra (E), Mumbai - 400 051. www.kotak.com